MicrosoftDocs/dynamics365smb-docs/business-central/bi-how-work-account-schedule.md

     > [!NOTE]
     > The **Row No.** field shows the first 10 characters of an identifier, such as an account number.
 If you add elements with identifiers that start with the same 10 characters you'll have duplicates in the **Row No.** field.
 If needed, you can manually edit the identifiers after you insert the elements.
 The full identifiers are displayed in the **Totaling** field.

-7. On the **Financial Reports** page, choose the **Edit Financial Report** action to see the resulting financial report.
+7. On the **Financial Reports** page, choose the **Edit Financial Report** action to access the resulting financial report.
 8. On the **Financial Report** page, in the **Column Definition** field, select another column definition to explore the financial data by other parameters.
 9. Choose **OK**.

-You've now defined the basis of the financial report; the rows of financial data to be displayed; and an existing layout of columns to show the data on the rows using custom parameters.
-If the default column definition you selected in step 4 doesn't suit your purpose, follow the next procedure.
+You've now defined the following the basis of the financial report, the rows of financial data to display, and an existing layout of columns to show the data on the rows using custom parameters.
+If the default column definition you selected in step 4 doesn't suit your purpose, follow the steps in [Edit a column definition](#edit-a-column-definition).

 ### Edit a column definition

-You use column definitions to specify the columns included in the resulting report.
+Use column definitions to specify the columns to include in the report.
 For example, you can design a layout to compare net change and balance for the same period this year and last year.
-You can have up to 15 columns, which is useful for, say, viewing budgets for 12 months with a column that shows the total.
+You can have up to 15 columns, which is useful for, say, displaying budgets for 12 months with a column that shows the total.

 > [!NOTE]
 > A printed/previewed/saved version of a financial report displays a maximum of five columns.
 In contrast, if a financial report is only meant for analysis on the **Financial Report** page, you can create as many columns as you want.